aposhiana/math5610/homework/homework01.md

 3. I enabled GitHub Pages for my math5610 repository.
 [See the math5610 Pages site](https://aposhiana.github.io/math5610/).
 4. I copied the software manual template file into my software_manual directory.
 [See the template file](../software_manual/softwareManualTemplate.md).
 5. I created tables of contents for my homeworks and my software manual.
 See the homework table of contents [here](../homework/README.md).
 See the software manual table of contents [here](../software_manual/README.md).
 6. I used CMake and clang++ to compile my routines into a static library archive file `liblinalg.a`.
-To run CMake I used a script [build_run.sh](../build_run.sh) to build my project and run tests.
+To run CMake I used a script `build_run.sh` ([See on GitHub](https://github.com/aposhiana/math5610/blob/master/build_run.sh)) to build my project and run tests.
 This is what my build script looks like:
 ```
 #!/bin/bash
 mkdir -p build